nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 Optional - Grafana with Azure
 - Overview
-In this lab, you will explore the Nginx and Grafana for Azure integration.
+In this lab, you will explore the NGINX and Grafana for Azure integration.

 - Learning Objectives
 Deploy Grafana for Azure.
 Configure the Datasource
-Explore a sample Grafana Dashboard for Nginx for Azure
+Explore a sample Grafana Dashboard for NGINX for Azure

 <br/>